Bill Keys And The Desert Queen Ranch

 After taking the Desert Queen Ranch Tour, an attraction operated by the National Park Service in the Joshua Tree National Park, I can honestly say that if I could accomplish in my lifetime a tenth of the things Bill Keys did in his, I could die a happy man.

 Keys and his wife, Francis, didn't just survive here in their desolate lonely ranch, now surrounded by the park, they thrived.
-Though the sign at the entrance mentions reservations, none of the twenty-three people waiting to get in that Thursday had one.
-A young ranger, whose first name, Miriam, is all I got, cheerfully passed out envelopes for the entrance fee.
-She had us drive through the gate until we were all in, lined up our cars behind hers, and promptly at 1:00 p. m., she closed the gate and led us into the ranch proper.
+The ranger collected our tickets and had us drive through the gate until we were all in and at 2:00 p. m., she closed the gate and led us into the ranch proper.
 About half a mile in, the caravan circled around for its exit, and we all piled out, right at a weathered wood building that was the original Joshua Tree Elementary School.

 There seems to be some disagreement about where Bill Keys came from.
 A Park Service brochure says that he was born in Russia in 1879 as George Barth and that his family moved to Nebraska when he was fourteen.
 According to Robert Cates' book about the area, Keys was born in Palisades, Nebraska.
 It is agreed, however that Bill Keys left home when he was fifteen, and he changed his name from George Barth to Bill "Key" when he joined Teddy Rosevelt's Rough Riders, although nobody hazards an explanation of why the name change was necessary.
 Just before shipping out for Cuba, he broke his leg and got left behind.
 Much later he would add the 's' to the name "Key" to avoid confusion with another Joshua Tree pioneer, John Kee.